-Forever Ends On Friday is the story of former best friends Jamal and Q and their reconciliation after Q, who dies in a tragic accident, is brought back to life and has only a few weeks left to live.
+Forever Ends On Friday by Justin A Reynolds is the story of former best friends Jamal and Q and their reconciliation after Q, who dies in a tragic accident, is brought back to life and has only a few weeks left to live.

 Q and Jamal have a lot in common.
 They have always been best friends, they share ‘Jauncy’ – a video-sharing platform channel where they upload their comedy videos – and they both experience parental loss.
 Jamal’s parents die in a car accident; he blames Q for that but never tells him that and, by the time Q’s dad receives a terminal diagnosis, they are estranged from one another.
 On the night the boys come together to try and bring closure to their relationship, Q dies abruptly.
 Thanks to a recent and obscure healthcare technology discovery, Q is reanimated and Jamal has a second chance to say goodbye to his lifetime best friend.